Sunday 23rd April 2017

-The first four Dawlish novels are, "Britannia's Wolf","Britannia's Reach", "Britannia's Shark" and "Britannia's Spartan".
-They are available from Amazon in both Paperback and Kindle formats.
+The four earlier Dawlish novels are, "Britannia's Wolf","Britannia's Reach", "Britannia's Shark" and "Britannia's Spartan".
+They can be read as standalone books, or in chronological sequence.
+All are available from Amazon in both Paperback and Kindle formats.

 Click on "Books" bar above to learn more about their plots and to see some sample reviews.They are consistently scoring an average of 4.5 Stars out of 5 Maximum on Amazon reviews.

 Click on the images below for direct link to Amazon for more details: